tqa236/java_exercism/collatz-conjecture/README.md

 # Collatz Conjecture

+Welcome to Collatz Conjecture on Exercism's Java Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 The Collatz Conjecture or 3x+1 problem can be summarized as follows:

 Take any positive integer n.
 If n is even, divide n by 2 to get n / 2.
 If n is odd, multiply n by 3 and add 1 to get 3n + 1.
 Repeat the process indefinitely.
 The conjecture states that no matter which number you start with, you will always reach 1 eventually.

 Given a number n, return the number of steps required to reach 1.